rshah33/soundsPlaylist/README.md

-# soundsPlaylist
+# What is it?
-A simple GUI application that features a list of sounds in a ListBox object that was created using the tkinter library of Python.
+A simple tkinter GUI application that features a list of sounds in a tkinter element called a ListBox.
+Each sound is linked to a button, which plays that particular sound.